eslaurente/AdvancedJava/README.md

 **HOW TO RUN**

-(1) Ensure that you have the Java JDK version 1.7 or higher installed on your machine (2) Install Apache Maven on your system:
+1. Ensure that you have the Java JDK version 1.7 or higher installed on your machine
+2. Install Apache Maven on your system:
-  a.
-Download the latest version of Maven at: http://maven.apache.org/download.cgi
+  1. Download the latest version of Maven at: http://maven.apache.org/download.cgi
-  b.
-Unzip apache-maven3.x.y archive
+  2. Unzip apache-maven3.x.y archive
- > Add the location of the extracted archive folder to your environment path
+  3. Add the location of the extracted archive folder to your environment path
- > Ensure that the JAVA_HOME variable is pointing to actual JDK path (in Linux: /usr/libexec/java_home)
+  4. Ensure that the JAVA_HOME variable is pointing to actual JDK path (in Linux: /usr/libexec/java_home)
-    > in Linux, in your ~/.bash_profile file, add the following:
+  5. in Linux, in your ~/.bash_profile file, add the following:
-    >   export JAVA_HOME=$(/usr/libexec/java_home)
+  6. export JAVA_HOME=$(/usr/libexec/java_home)
-    >   export PATH=/usr/local/apache-maven-3.2.3/bin:$PATH
+  7. export PATH=/usr/local/apache-maven-3.2.3/bin:$PATH
-    > in the terminal, enter: source ~/.bash_profile to add
+  8. in the terminal, enter: source ~/.bash_profile to add
+3. in the terminal, in the *airline-gwt* folder, type in: ~mvn package